2026

 Day 1: Individual arrival in Ipswich

-Day 2: Ipswich – Needham Market – Framlingham, approx. 50 km + train ride
+Day 2: Ipswich – Needham Market – Halesworth, approx. 60 km + train ride

-A particularly charming stage takes you to Lavenham, probably the most beautiful half-timbered village in England – a walk through the cobbled streets is like a journey back in time.
-The route continues through rolling hills to idyllic Hartest, where colorful cottages are dotted around the village green.
-You then roll through the parkland of Ickworth House – a magnificent manor house with an imposing dome, set in extensive gardens.
-In the afternoon, you will reach Bury St. Edmunds, a charming town with medieval alleyways, the impressive abbey ruins and a lively town center – a worthy end to your cycle tour.
+This particularly charming stage takes you to Lavenham, perhaps the most beautiful half-timbered village in England – a stroll through the cobbled streets feels like a journey back in time.
+You continue cycling over rolling hills to idyllic Hartest, where colorful cottages characterize the village.
+Then you will pass through the parkland of Ickworth House, a magnificent mansion surrounded by extensive gardens.
+In the afternoon, you will reach Bury St. Edmunds, a charming town with medieval streets, impressive abbey ruins, and a lively center – a fitting end to your cycle tour in England.

 Day 8: Individual departure